braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 ![][9]{: style="max-width:85%;"}

-## Step 4: Enter a catalog name

-Enter a unique name for your catalog.
-This name can only contain numbers, letters, hyphens, and underscores.
-Optionally, you can also add a description for your catalog.
+Next, we'll name this catalog "games_catalog" and click the **Create Catalog** button to finish creating our catalog.

 ![][11]{: style="max-width:85%;"}

-Lastly, click the **Create Catalog** button to finish creating your catalog!

 Note that you won't be able to edit this name once the catalog is created.
 You can delete a catalog and reupload an updated version using the same catalog name.